Orchestrating a forecasting pipeline with Bedrock AgentCore and SageMaker

 )

-- Advanced EDA: Runs ADF/KPSS tests and seasonal decomposition.
+1. Advanced EDA: ADF/KPSS tests and seasonal decomposition.

-- Feature Recommendations: The agent examines stats and recommends features.
+2. Feature recommendations: the agent examines the stats and recommends features.

-- Feature Engineering: Generates rolling stats, lag columns, and calendar features.
+3. Feature engineering: rolling stats, lag columns, and calendar features.

-- Bayesian Tuning: Launches SageMaker HPO to find optimal hyperparameters.
+4. Bayesian tuning: SageMaker HPO to find optimal hyperparameters.

-- Model Training: Trains classical models (ARIMA) and deep learning models (LSTM).
+5. Model training: classical models (ARIMA) and deep learning models (LSTM).

-My solution is to offload all data science computations (EDA, feature engineering, Plotly charting) to an isolated Code Interpreter sandbox.
-This sandbox has pre-installed scientific libraries (pandas, scipy, statsmodels, plotly) but is locked down with limited CPU, memory, and network permissions.
+An LLM agent that writes and runs arbitrary code cannot be allowed to do so on the application server or anywhere near the production database, so all data science computation, the EDA, the feature engineering, the Plotly charting, is offloaded to an isolated Code Interpreter sandbox.
+The sandbox has the scientific libraries pre-installed (pandas, scipy, statsmodels, plotly) and is locked down with limited CPU, memory, and network permissions.
+Here is the pattern for the EDA tool:

 @tool